 sudo ufw allow 8096

-This command will allow incoming traffic on port 8096 to your server, ensuring that Jellyfin Media Server can function correctly.
+This command will allow incoming traffic on port 8096 to your server, ensuring that the Jellyfin Media Server can function correctly.

 sudo apt install ufw

-Setup Apache or Nginx as a Reverse Proxy
+Setup Apache or Nginx as a Reverse Proxy for Jellyfin Media Server

 Setting up a reverse proxy for Jellyfin can help you access the media server from a remote computer or network.

-Setting up Apache as a Reverse Proxy
+Setting up Apache as a Reverse Proxy for Jellyfin

 First, install the Apache web server using the following command: